MrHedmad/data-myr/spec/specification.md

 The words MUST, SHOULD, MUST NOT, SHOULD NOT and MAY follow [RFC2119](https://datatracker.ietf.org/doc/html/rfc2119).

+For examples of the specification, see the [examples](examples) folder.

 ## Definitions
 - **Data bundle**: a folder on disk containing data and metadata.
 - **Metadata file**: a JSON file containing metadata about the data bundle, present in the data bundle.